Sign up to our Newsletter

 Once you’ve applied to your desired law schools, you’ll need to complete a JD at the very least to begin practicing as a civil rights attorney.

-If you want to specialize further in human rights law, you can also complete an LLM to gain more specific knowledge and training in the subject.
+If you want to specialize in human rights law, you can also complete an LLM to gain more specific knowledge and training.
 As human rights is a lucrative field of law, obtaining an LLM can help you stand out and make you more qualified for jobs!

 6. Pass Your Bar Exam

-The last step before you can officially practice as a human rights lawyer is to pass the bar exam!
+Passing the bar exam is the final step before practicing as a human rights lawyer!
 Your bar exam is the final requirement that will take you from a law student to a practicing lawyer!

 Passing the bar exam will require dedication, focus, and, most importantly, a great study schedule!